MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ---
 # Create your first Microsoft Teams "Hello, World" app

-This tutorial teaches you to build and run your first Microsoft Teams app.
-You will be creating a personal tab that displays "Hello, World!".
+This quickstart teaches you to build and run Microsoft Teams app that displays "Hello, World!".

 ## Prerequisites